Manhattan Project: Gaseous diffusion

 Kellex's design for K-25 called for a four-story 0.5 mi long U-shaped structure containing 54 contiguous buildings.
-These were divided into nine sections.
-Within these were cells of six stages.
-The cells could be operated independently, or consecutively within a section.
-Similarly, the sections could be operated separately or as part of a single cascade.
+These were divided into nine sections containing cells of six stages.
 A survey party began construction by marking out the 500 acre site in May 1943.
 Work on the main building began in October 1943, and the six-stage pilot plant was ready for operation on 17 April 1944.
-In 1945 Groves canceled the upper stages of the plant, directing Kellex to instead design and build a 540-stage side feed unit, which became known as K-27.
+In 1945 Groves canceled the upper stages, directing Kellex to instead design and build a 540-stage side feed unit, which became known as K-27.
 Kellex transferred the last unit to the operating contractor, Union Carbide and Carbon, on 11 September 1945.
 The total cost, including the K-27 plant completed after the war, came to $480 million.

 The production plant commenced operation in February 1945, and as cascade after cascade came online, the quality of the product increased.
-By April 1945, K-25 had attained a 1.1% enrichment and the output of the S-50 thermal diffusion plant began being used as feed.
+By April 1945, K-25 had attained a 1.1% enrichment, and the output of the S-50 thermal diffusion plant began being used as feed.
 Some product produced the next month reached nearly 7% enrichment.
 In August, the last of the 2,892 stages commenced operation.
 K-25 and K-27 achieved their full potential in the early postwar period, when they eclipsed the other production plants and became the prototypes for a new generation of plants.